Madonna and Child (Umlauf)

 Madonna and Child is a series of sculptures by Charles Umlauf.
 Versions are found in the collections of the Umlauf Sculpture Garden and Museum (Austin, Texas) and the Dallas Museum of Art.
 One limestone sculpture is installed outside the Lois Perkins Chapel on the Southwestern University campus in Georgetown, Texas.
-The artwork was installed on September 1, 1953, as a gift to the university from alumnae Margarett Root Brown in memory of her mother.
+The artwork was installed on September 1, 1953, as a gift to the university from alumna Margarett Root Brown in memory of her mother.